pcampbell42/discord-but-worse/README.md

 To join servers, users can either join them from the server index, or use an invite link to add them manually.

+Text channels can be created and updated in the text channel settings.

 ### DMs and Messages
 asd